Danie-A/CMSC23_FlutterApp_HealthMon/README.md

 ## Installation Guide
 ### Using Chrome or Edge (not recommended)
-1. Access the github link (https://github.com/CMSC-23-2nd-Sem-2022-2023/project-araez_concepcion_delacruz_luneza)
+1. Access the GitHub Link (https://github.com/CMSC-23-2nd-Sem-2022-2023/project-araez_concepcion_delacruz_luneza)
 2. Clone the main repository
 3. In the terminal, go to the app's path
 4. Execute flutter run
 5. Select Chrome or Edge as the simulator for the app

 ### Using Phone (recommended)
-#### Through github link
+#### Through GitHub Link
-1. Access the github link (https://github.com/CMSC-23-2nd-Sem-2022-2023/project-araez_concepcion_delacruz_luneza)
+1. Access the Github Link (https://github.com/CMSC-23-2nd-Sem-2022-2023/project-araez_concepcion_delacruz_luneza)
 2. Clone the main repository
 3. In the terminal, go to the app's path
 4. On your phone, enable the developer option and USB debugging from the settings